Harry Tracy, Desperado: Production

-The film was shot throughout Alberta and British Columbia, Canada.
-The farm of Gordon Lightfoot's character was previously featured in the 1978 film Superman: The Movie.
+Filming took place throughout Alberta and British Columbia, Canada.
+Nathan's farm was previously featured in the 1978 film Superman: The Movie.

 The Portland street scenes including a period street-car were filmed in Victoria, B.C. where the pavement of a long block of Johnson Street was covered with dirt and rails were installed to replicate Portland of the era.
 Interior shots were done inside a local period house and horseback chase scenes were filmed along shoreline trails at Rathtrevor Beach Provincial Park.
 From 1946 to 1952, the old farm house and barn were owned by the Spiritual Community of Christ, a commune of former Sons of Freedom, and later bought by the Corry de Condelo family who rented it in 1980 for the movie.